-This approach will be useful both as regards the monitoring of biodiversity and the assessment of the environmental status, and for the implementation of adequate protection and management measures, as well as to strengthen the Mediterranean MPA network by increasing the opportunities and possibilities for mutual comparison.
+This approach may be useful to strengthen the Mediterranean MPAs network by increasing opportunities and possibilities for mutual exchange and comparison.
+This approach will be useful both as regards the monitoring of biodiversity and the assessment of the environmental status, and as regards the implementation of suitable protection and management measures.

-5) Lack of cross-border management measures: in light of the maturity of the Italian management system of coastal and marine resources, the identification of cross-border measures to be implemented at the subregion level in order to manage shared resources in a better way and minimise common problems are identified as a priority.
+5. Lack of cross-border management measures: in light of the maturity of the Italian management system of coastal and marine resources, the identification of cross-border measures to be implemented at the subregion level in order to manage shared resources in a better way and minimise common problems are identified as a priority.
 A clear example concerns the management of the marine litter, for which Italy has now equipped itself with many robust management tools.
 Nonetheless, there are reported some pilot experiences that could be valorised in the next future, also as joint measures.
 Indeed, without shared efforts on the part of the countries sharing the subregional basin, it will be impossible to achieve the objectives set.
 The report includes some examples or proposals of shared space measures, mostly linked to international agreements or elaborated in the context of cross-border projects.
 This winning approach highlights that cross-border cooperation is also an essential tool for creating and implementing shared methodologies for the protection of species and habitats.